Sudanese nomadic conflicts: June

-The Misseriya tribe launched an attack on a train carrying members of South Sudan's army home just prior to independence from Sudan.
-The attack was made at Meiram, 50 km south of Muglad, and was confirmed by UN officials.
-The Misseriya denied responsibility and instead blamed the attack on Darfur rebels.
+In June 2011, the Misseriya tribe reportedly attacked a train carrying members of South Sudan’s army returning home shortly before the country’s independence.
+The attack took place at Meiram, about 50 km south of Muglad, and was confirmed by UN officials.
+The Misseriya denied involvement and blamed the attack on Darfur rebels.

 September

-Around 30 people were killed, 13 injured and 49 missing after a cattle raid on Mayiandit County in South Sudan's Unity State.
-Approximately 200 men armed with AK47s, rocket propelled grenades and machine guns took away 100,000 cattle from the local tribe.
-Police forces were able to recover around 600 of the cattle but were unable to pursue the attackers due to being outnumbered.
-The local community were angry as South Sudan's government had disarmed them as part of its scheme to reduce attacks but this had left them vulnerable to attacks by others.
-The attackers were alleged to be dressed in the uniform of the South Sudanese Sudan People's Liberation Army.
+Around 30 people were killed, 13 injured, and 49 reported missing after a cattle raid in Mayiandit County, Unity State.
+Approximately 200 men armed with AK-47s, rocket-propelled grenades, and machine guns stole about 100,000 cattle from the local community.
+Police forces managed to recover around 600 of the cattle but were unable to pursue the attackers due to being outnumbered.
+Local residents expressed anger, noting that the government’s disarmament program intended to reduce attacks had left them vulnerable.
+The attackers were allegedly dressed in the uniform of the Sudan People’s Liberation Army (SPLA).

 October

-In late October 2011 clashes occurred between the Awlad Surur and Awlad Heiban factions of the Messiria tribe.
+In late October 2011, clashes occurred between the Awlad Surur and Awlad Heiban factions of the Messiria tribe.
 The fighting occurred in disputed grazing lands in the Fardus area of South Kordofan, which lies on the traditional migratory route of the tribe.
 Approximately 300 people were killed and at least 37 wounded with 140 of the dead from the Awlad Heiban and 60 from the Awlad Surur.
 A spokesman from the Sudan People's Liberation Movement condemned the violence blaming the National Congress Party for arranging the violence and the police for failing to intervene.

 November

-November 2011 saw the first elements of the Dinka Nok tribe return to Abyei after violence broke out in the area in May.
+November 2011 saw the first elements of the Dinka Ngok tribe return to Abyei after violence broke out in the area in May.
 Guarded by Ethiopian peacekeeping forces the tribal leaders said that they had been among 150,000 people forced from the area by Sudanese army troops.
 The Dinka Nok stated their wish for a permanent Ethiopian presence in the area to ensure the safety of their people and for an end to the influx of Messiria tribesmen into the area.
 The UN World Food Programme provided assistance to 90,000 people in the area between May and August 2011.